galmaura/AWS-VPC-PROJECT/README.md

-# AWS-VPC-PROJECT
+# AWS-VPC-Architecture
-A project to create an AWS VPC with EC2 in a public subnet and RDS in a private subnet.
+Designed an AWS VPC with public and private subnets to host an EC2 instance and RDS database.